How to Improve Customer Confidence

 Social media can not only be used to keep your customers posted of your business updates, but also to interact with them on their own platforms.
 Use your business's social media account to answer questions that you see potential customers asking or address issues that your expertise qualifies you to help with.

 Tip #2: Be Secure

 Helping to humanize your brand by sharing on social media can absolutely help your customers feel confident — but how about confident and secure?
 If you've taken the step to get business insurance, make an effort to display that you're insured.
-This could be a logo or link on your website, or perhaps it's in email verbiage when new customers sign up for your email newsletter; you also can send customers a copy of your certificate of insurance.
+This could be a logo created with one of the many free logo generators online or link on your website, or perhaps it's in email verbiage when new customers sign up for your email newsletter; you also can send customers a copy of your certificate of insurance.

 Having business insurance doesn't mean that you're announcing that you plan to make mistakes, but rather, that you're protecting yourself and your customer if something should go wrong.
 Regardless of how you let your customers know that you have business insurance, be sure to inform them of it.

 Tip #3: Educate to help increase understanding